Carbon Credit Market Size and Share

 - January 2025: Indonesia launched IDXCarbon with an opening price of USD 8 per ton and 1.735 million tCO₂e listed from energy projects.

-- December 2024: Verra is aligned with Argentina’s Carbon Roundtable, a coalition of over 45 entities from the nation's carbon markets.
-This roundtable seeks to fortify Argentina's stance as a global frontrunner in carbon markets.
+- December 2024: Verra collaborates with Argentina’s Carbon Roundtable, a coalition comprising over 45 entities involved in the country's carbon markets.
+The roundtable aims to strengthen Argentina's position as a prominent participant in global carbon markets.

-- May 2024: Google, Meta, Microsoft, and Salesforce formed the Symbiosis Coalition, targeting 20 million tCO₂e nature-based removals by 2030.
+- May 2024: Google, Meta, Microsoft, and Salesforce have established the Symbiosis Coalition, aiming to achieve 20 million tCO₂e in nature-based removals by 2030.

 Global Carbon Credit Market Report Scope